gabo182b/challenge/README.md

-Challengue for a vacancy as Front-End Developer
+Challenge for a vacancy as Front-End Developer

 App deployed at:
 https://ephemeral-bienenstitch-04a0e6.netlify.app/